emojicode/emojicode.github.io/src/reference/primitive-methods.md

 <h3 class="method-emoji" id="m➖">➖</h3>
 <pre>🐖 ➖ other 🚀 ➡️ 🚀</pre>

-Returns the receiver minus *other*.
+Returns the receiver minus `other`.

 <h3 class="method-emoji" id="m➕">➕</h3>
 <pre>🐖 ➕ other 🚀 ➡️ 🚀</pre>

-Returns the receiver plus *other*.
+Returns the receiver plus `other`.

 <h3 class="method-emoji" id="m➗">➗</h3>
 <pre>🐖 ➗ other 🚀 ➡️ 🚀</pre>

-Returns the receiver divided by *other*.
+Returns the receiver divided by `other`.

 <h3 class="method-emoji" id="m✖️">✖️</h3>
 <pre>🐖 ✖️ other 🚀 ➡️ 🚀</pre>

-Returns the receiver multiplied by *other*.
+Returns the receiver multiplied by `other`.

+<h3 class="method-emoji" id="m🚮">🚮</h3>
+<pre>🐖 🚮 other 🚀 ➡️ 🚀</pre>

+Returns the floating-point remainder of the division operation `receiver/other`.
+This will always be the value of `receiver - n*other` and will always have the same sign as the receiver.

 <h3 class="method-emoji" id="m◀️">◀️</h3>
 <pre>🐖 ◀️ other 🚀 ➡️ 👌</pre>

-Returns true if the receiver is smaller than *other*.
+Returns true if the receiver is smaller than `other`.

 <h3 class="method-emoji" id="m▶️">▶️</h3>
 <pre>🐖 ▶️ other 🚀 ➡️ 👌</pre>

-Returns true if the receiver is greater than *other*.
+Returns true if the receiver is greater than `other`.

 <h3 class="method-emoji" id="m⬅️">⬅️</h3>
 <pre>🐖 ⬅️ other 🚀 ➡️ 👌</pre>

-Returns true if the receiver is smaller than or equal to *other*.
+Returns true if the receiver is smaller than or equal to `other`.

 <h3 class="method-emoji" id="m➡️">➡️</h3>
 <pre>🐖 ➡️ other 🚀 ➡️ 👌</pre>

-Returns true if the receiver is greater than or equal to *other*.
+Returns true if the receiver is greater than or equal to `other`.